-The Marqeta API enforces HTTP Basic Authentication on incoming requests.
+The Core API enforces HTTP Basic Authentication on incoming requests.
 This mechanism utilizes the standard Authorization field in the header for holding the credentials.

-The following table summarizes Marqeta's authentication types and their corresponding authorization levels.
+The following table summarizes the Marqeta platform authentication types and their corresponding authorization levels.

 |Authentication Type||Application Token Required as Username||Master Access Token Required as Password||User Access Token Required as Password||Single-Use Access Token Required as Password||Authorization Level|